3 Things to Do If You’ve Been Diagnosed with IBS

 Bowel movements, defecation, going poo… it’s the #1 most important process of the human body, and not the #2!
 Are you one of the 14-20% of the world population with irritable bowel syndrome (that’s approximately one BILLION people!)1?
 It is hypothesized that those who have gotten the diagnosis are only the tip of the iceberg, meaning that there are so many more people that have it but haven’t been diagnosed yet.
 You know all too well how it can negatively affect your life.
-Here are the first 3 things you need to do to take control of what is happening to your body.
-It has to do with 3 “s” words, and shit isn’t one of them.
-Stools, stress and sleep.

 What is Irritable Bowel Syndrome?